coderabbitai/coderabbit-docs/docs/platforms/github-enterprise-server.md

 ### **Step 2: GitHub OAuth App**

-Navigate to your GitHub Self-Hosted Instance and follow the steps below to [create an OAuth App](https://docs.github.com/en/enterprise-server@latest/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app):
+Navigate to your GitHub Enterprise Server (Self-Hosted) Instance and follow the steps below to [create an OAuth App](https://docs.github.com/en/enterprise-server@latest/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app):

 1. Sign in to your GitHub Enterprise account.
 2. In the upper-right corner of any page, click your profile photo, then click **Settings**.